Luksoverse/docs.luksoverse.io/docs/mainnet/complete-node-guide/7-monitoring/07-dashboard.md

 default via <GATEWAY_IP_ADDRESS> dev eno1 proto dhcp src <NODE_IP_ADDRESS> metric <ROUTING_WEIGHT>
 ```

-Alternatively you can also send an request to a commonly used and stable server IP, for instance Google.
-You will get back an response with your source IP address that you can filter using the text-processing tool `awk`, used for pattern scanning and processing.
+Alternatively, you can request a commonly used and stable server IP, for instance, Google.
+You will receive a response with your source IP address that you can filter using the text-processing tool `awk`, used for pattern scanning and processing.

 ```sh
 ip route get 8.8.8.8 | awk '{print $7}'
 ```

-Log out of your node and continue using your personal machine's webbrowser.
+Log out of your node and continue using your personal computer's browser.

 ```sh
 exit